futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 * Should the SQL executor starts one PG child process or multiple ones so that one PG instance associates with one core?
 * Who is responsible for collection/partitions assignment if we use range hash, i.e., the storage layer or the coordinator?
 * How to handle dropping columns on the K2 storage node(s)?
+* Do we read records in batch by pagination or in a streaming fashion during a data/index scan?
 * How to handle users/roles?